Spouse Visa UK 2025: SRA Solicitor Guide to £29,000 Income, Requirements & Application

 How long does it take to get a decision?

-Standard decisions usually take 8 to 12 weeks.
+Standard Spouse Visa decisions usually take 8 to 12 weeks from the date of your biometric appointment.
 Priority options are faster.

 Can I work in the UK on this visa?